DomenicScarcella/DomenicScarcella/README.md

 My name is Dom, and I grew up in the New York City area, but I say "howdy" and "y'all" (go figure, right?) 😄

 As a creative thinker, I'm more adaptive than inventive:  I tinker with things and repurpose them, rather than starting from a blank slate.

 And, yes, that includes tinkering with and repurposing ME and my skill set.

-In my adult life, I've transferred old abilities to new practical applications, working professionally in:
+In my adult life, I've brought old abilities to new practical applications, working professionally in:

 💼 Broadcast Operations / Engineering
 💼 Publishing / Writing / Editing